isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2022-09-08-post-BiblioAsia Oct–Dec 2022.md

 <a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-2/jul-sep-2022/kranji-war-cemetery">From Sarong Island With Love: Singapore’s Original Tourist Isle</a><br>Before there was Sentosa, there was Sarong Island. *Lim Tin Seng*. [(PDF)](/files/pdf/Vol%2018/Issue%202/v18-issue2_KranjiWar.pdf)

-<a style="text-decoration: none; font-weight: bold;" href="/jul-to-sep-2022/National-Library-Japanese-Occupation-collection">从国家图书馆文献窥看日本占领时期的新加坡华社<br>
-From the National Library: The Singapore Chinese Community During the Japanese Occupation</a><br>Donated items relating to the Japanese Occupation. *Lee Meiyu and Seow Peck Ngiam*.[(PDF)](/files/pdf/Vol%2018/Issue%202/v18-issue2_Japanese%20Occupation.pdf)
+<a style="text-decoration: none; font-weight: bold;" href="/jul-to-sep-2022/National-Library-Japanese-Occupation-collection">Johor at the 1893 Chicago World’s Fair</a><br>The full story behind how Johor ended up exhibiting at the Chicago World’s Fair at the end of the 19th century. *Faris Joraimi*.[(PDF)](/files/pdf/Vol%2018/Issue%202/v18-issue2_Japanese%20Occupation.pdf)

 <a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-2/jul-sep-2022/history-sennett-estate">This Was Once Singapore’s Largest Planned Housing
 Development: A History of Sennett Estate</a><br>Sennett Estate is a unique milestone in the history of housing development in Singapore. *Winnie Tan*.[(PDF)](/files/pdf/Vol%2018/Issue%202/v18-issue2_SennettEstate.pdf)